 Gestational Diabetes Testing

-After type 1 diabetes and type 2 diabetes, gestational diabetes is the next most common diabetes around.
-Gestational diabetes is a special form of diabetes that occurs in approximately 5 percent of pregnant women.
-Because this happens so often, and because there are no typical gestational diabetes symptoms, as a way of monitoring the situation, doctors are very likely to have the woman take one or more diabetes tests during her pregnancy.
-If they notice her blood sugar becoming higher than normal, she may be placed on a gestational diabetes diet to help forestall her developing the disease.
+After type 1 diabetes and type 2 diabetes, gestational diabetes is the next most common form, affecting approximately 5 percent of pregnant women.
+Because this occurs often and there are no typical gestational diabetes symptoms, doctors monitor blood glucose and insulin levels by administering one or more diabetes tests during pregnancy.
+If your blood sugar level is higher than normal, your obstetrician may recommend a low-carbohydrate, high-protein diet, moderate healthy fat intake, and increased physical activity to help avoid spikes in blood sugar and support proper nutrient intake for you and your growing baby.

 General Guidelines For Your Gestational Diabetes Diet